 This medicine may cause a rare but serious type of an allergic reaction called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a cough, difficulty with swallowing, dizziness, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.

-This medicine may increase your risk of having a stroke and tears in your arteries that supply blood to your brain (carotid and vertebral arteries).
+This medicine may increase your risk of having a stroke (eg, ischemic and hemorrhagic stroke) and tears in your arteries that supply blood to your brain (carotid and vertebral arteries).
 Check with your doctor right away if you have parts of your face that are drooping, weakness on one side of your body, sudden, severe headache, difficulty with speech, or neck pain.

 This medicine may increase your risk of cancer, including thyroid, skin, or lymph node cancer.
 Call your doctor right away if you have a new lump or swelling in the neck, cough, hoarseness or voice changes, neck pain, or trouble with breathing or swallowing.